 \section{Conclusion}

-In this paper, we presented BA-Cite, a bias-aware citation prediction framework integrating multi-agent semantic extraction with dynamic heterogeneous graph learning.
-By capturing fine-grained factors such as author reputation, venue prestige, and topic dynamics, BA-Cite builds a richer semantic basis for citation reasoning.
-Its two-stage optimization and GroupDRO training jointly enhance robustness and mitigate overfitting to high-prestige environments.
-Extensive experiments on Aminer and OpenAlex show that BA-Cite consistently outperforms strong baselines across multiple metrics, with verified effectiveness and stability through ablation and sensitivity analyses.
-Furthermore, the model demonstrates strong generalization under distribution shifts, highlighting its potential as a reliable tool for evaluating scholarly impact in real-world, evolving research ecosystems.
-Future work will extend BA-Cite to impact explanation, cross-domain transfer, and reinforcement learning–based adaptive bias mitigation.
+We present BA-Cite, a bias-aware citation prediction framework combining multi-agent semantic extraction with dynamic heterogeneous graph learning.
+By modeling author, venue, and topic dynamics, BA-Cite provides a strong semantic basis for citation reasoning.
+Its two-stage optimization with GroupDRO enhances robustness and mitigates overfitting to high-prestige environments.
+Experiments on Aminer and OpenAlex show consistent improvements over strong baselines, with stability confirmed by ablation and sensitivity analyses.
+BA-Cite generalizes well under distribution shifts, supporting real-world scholarly impact evaluation.
+Future work includes impact explanation, cross-domain transfer, and reinforcement learning–based adaptive bias mitigation.